ianmobbs/-old-ianmobbs.github.io/index.md

 ## Education

-The University of Texas at Austin (May 2018)
+**The University of Texas at Austin**
 Management Information Systems
 Computer Science
+B.B.A., May 2018

 ## Experience

-Software Engineering Intern — Capital One
+**Software Engineering Intern — Capital One**
-<span class="date">June 2017 - August 2017</span>
+June 2017 - August 2017

-Senior IT Student Associate — The University of Texas at Austin
+**Senior IT Student Associate — The University of Texas at Austin**
-<span class="date">September 2015 - December 2016<span>
+September 2015 - December 2016

-Web Developer - KVRX Austin
+**Web Developer - KVRX Austin**
-<span class="date">July 2016 - December 2016</span>
+July 2016 - December 2016

-Business Development and Marketing Intern — Do512
+**Business Development and Marketing Intern — Do512**
-<span class="date">December 2015 - May 2016</span>
+December 2015 - May 2016

 <!--
 ## Coursework